-Fundraising to start or expand a business can be a scary prospect for retail entrepreneurs—many founders don't know how to connect with potential investors for startup funding or how to close their first fundraising deal.
+Fundraising to start a business can be a scary prospect for retail entrepreneurs—many founders don't know how to connect with potential investors for startup funding or how to close their first fundraising deal.

 There are different types of fundraising strategies, including creating a crowdfunding campaign or approaching angel investors or venture capitalists.
 Here, we’ll focus specifically on tips for connecting with and building relationships with venture capitalists.